“One must still have chaos in oneself to be able to give birth to a dancing star.” Nietzsche

-This is a subject that I have personally been thinking about a lot lately.
+This is a subject that I have personally been thinking about quite a bit lately.

 For me, there is no light without dark.
 No up without down.
 No Yin without Yang, hot/cold, day/night, right/left, male/female (In general.
 Exceptions acknowledged and honored).